MicroPython: The booting process

-The pyboard contains an internal drive (filesystem) named /flash which is stored within the board's flash memory, additionally, a microSD card can be inserted into a slot and is accessible through /sd.
+The pyboard contains an internal drive with filesystem named /flash which is stored within the board's flash memory, additionally, a microSD card can be inserted into a slot and is accessible through /sd.
 When booted up, a pyboard must select a filesystem to boot from either /flash or /sd with the current directory being set to either /flash or /sd.
 By default, if an SD card is inserted, /sd will be used, if not, /flash is used.
-If needed, the use of the SD card for the booting process can be avoided by creating an empty file called /flash/SKIPSD which will remain on the board and exist when the pyboard is booted up and will skip the SD card for the booting process.
+If needed, the use of the SD card for the booting process can be avoided by creating an empty file called /flash/SKIPSD which is stored on the board flash memory to skip the SD card for the booting process.

 Boot modes

 When the pyboard is powered up normally or the reset button is pressed then the pyboard is booted in a standard mode, meaning that the boot.py file is executed, then the USB configured and finally the python program will run.

 There is an ability to override the standard boot sequence through holding down the user switch whilst the board is in the booting process and then pressing reset as you continue to hold the user switch.
 The pyboard's LEDs will flick between modes and once the LEDs have reached the mode wanted by the user, they can let go of the user switch and the board will boot in the specific mode.